-EllaOne cannot be used alongside any of these medications.
-You may still be able to take Levonelle.
-Medication will not affect the IUD but it may not be suitable if:
+EllaOne cannot be taken alongside any of these medications, but you may still be able to take Levonelle.
+Medication will not affect the IUD, but it may not be suitable if:

-It may be necessary to take the morning after pill if you have forgotten to take the pill or if the patch or vaginal ring has been used incorrectly.
+It may be necessary to take the morning-after pill if you have forgotten to take the pill or if the patch or vaginal ring has been misused.
 After Levonelle you should: